-The best estimate of the loss and loss expense provisions reported in the EBS reflect the probability-weighted average of future cash flows, discounted using the relevant risk-free interest rate term structure.
-The provisions consider the full potential range of possible outcomes, each weighted to reflect their respective probability of occurrence.
-The best estimate of recoverable amounts are calculated and shown separately.
+The best estimate of the loss and loss expense provisions reported in the EBS reflect the probability-weighted average of future cash flows, discounted using the relevant relevant BMA Standard Approach Rates.
+The provisions consider the full potential range of possible outcomes.